Sun and Moon allegory

-The Sun and Moon allegory is used to depict a medieval political theory of hierocracy which submits the secular power to the spiritual power, stating that the Pope is like the Sun i.e. the only source of his own light, while the Emperor is like the Moon, which merely reflects lights and has no value without the Sun.
-It was espoused by the Roman Catholic Church of Innocent III and instantiated to some extent in medieval political practice.
+The Sun and Moon allegory is used to depict a medieval political theory of hierocracy which submits the secular power to the spiritual power, stating that the Bishop of Rome is like the Sun, the only source of his own light, while the Emperor is like the Moon, which merely reflects lights and has no value without the Sun.
+It was espoused by the Catholic Church of Innocent III and instantiated to some extent in medieval political practice.
+It was among the first ambitions of papal domination of Europe.

 Description

 Finding this imagery in the Book of Genesis, the Allegory images authentic spiritual authority as the Sun and any and all civil, or political or secular, authority as the Moon.
 By doing so, it illustrates that the Roman Catholic Pope, as "Supreme Pontiff", "Vicar of Christ", et cetera, and therefore the supreme universal spiritual authority on Earth, is like the Sun that is the one source of light for itself and all other celestial bodies orbiting it; while the Holy Roman Emperor, as symbolic and intended supreme civil, political, and secular authority on Earth, and having theoretically received his authority from and at the pleasure of the Pope, is like the Moon – that is, dependent upon the Sun for any illumination, merely reflects solar light, and ultimately has no light without the Sun.
 This theory dominated European political theory and practice in the 13th century.
 It is related to the general theory of Papal supremacy and "plenitudo potestatis" as articulated by the Roman Catholic Church.

-LETTER OF INNOCENT III re-affirming primacy of the Pope's authority over civil powers.
-November 3, 1198: